101 Minors Participating in University Sponsored Programs or Programs Using University Facilities

 c.
 In-room visitation is restricted to participants of the same gender.

 d.
-Separate accommodations for adults and minors are required, other than the minors’ parents/guardians.
+Separate accommodations for adults and minors are required, other than the minors’ parents/legal guardians.

 B. Applicable to only MTSU-sponsored programs.
 In addition to the requirements and responsibilities listed in IV.A. above, the following shall apply to programs sponsored by MTSU.
 It is suggested that non-MTSU sponsors consider complying with, or implementing, these requirements as a best practice: